eddiecylin/Data-visualization/README.md

 [2.
 Fire Incidents in New York City & Average Firefighting Response Time across 5 Boroughs](https://github.com/eddiecylin/data-visualization/tree/master/fire-incidents-new-york)

-With offical data from FDNY, this projet uses R and plot to clean, wrangle, compute, and visualize data on NYC fire incidents across its 5 boroughs.
-The goal is to see if the average firefighting response time differs between different boroughs and if the distance between a fire incident and a firestation affects response time.
+With official data from FDNY, this project uses R and plot to clean, wrangle, compute, and visualize data on NYC fire incidents across its 5 boroughs.
+The goal is to see if the average firefighting response time differs between different boroughs and if the distance between a fire incident and a fire station affects response time.

 [3.
 Corporate Income Tax Rates & Number of Fortune 500 Companies in Each State](https://github.com/eddiecylin/data-visualization/tree/master/fortune_500)